-Current monitoring technology for air and water safety primarily uses manual labour along with advanced instruments, and lab processing.
-IoT improves on this technology by reducing the need for human labour, allowing frequent sampling, increasing the range of sampling and monitoring, allowing sophisticated testing on-site, and binding response efforts to detection systems.
+Current monitoring technology for air and water safety primarily uses manual labor along with advanced instruments, and lab processing.
+IoT improves on this technology by reducing the need for human labor, allowing frequent sampling, increasing the range of sampling and monitoring, allowing sophisticated testing on-site, and binding response efforts to detection systems.
 This allows us to prevent substantial contamination and related disasters.

 It’s clear to us that the IoT is set to push the future of environment preservation to the next level.
 IntelZone delivers accurate end-to-end IoT solutions including edge computing, sensors, cloud platforms as well as an interface for presenting data — all of which works to meet the unique needs of today’s connected world.
 So now what?
 Contact IntelZone for a environmental sustainability & IoT discussion today.